 We encourage parents to enrol their preschool child at the age of four using our online enrolment form.
 At the age of five, a child may enter school.
 Most children in New Zealand begin school at five years although it is not compulsory to commence until the age of six years.

-St Albans School along with other schools in our cluster have adopted cohort entry from term one 2020.
+St Albans School along with other schools in our cluster have adopted cohort entry.
 This means:

 • children starting school in groups after they have turned five